Sydney-Informatics-Hub/geodata-harvester/README.md

 Below is a list of features available for the geodata-harvester package.
 Please check the project Github webpage and notebooks for examples, data selection, and other settings.

-- enabling reproducible workflows via YAML settings files
+- enabling reproducible workflows via YAML settings files.
-- automatic data retrieval from geodata APIs for given locations and dates
+- automatic data retrieval from geodata APIs for given locations and dates.
-- automatic download and spatial-temporal processing of geo-spatial maps for user-specified bounding box, resolution, and time-scale.
+- automatic download and spatiotemporal processing of geo-spatial maps for user-specified bounding box, resolution, and time-scale.
-- support for multiple temporal aggregation options and spatial-temporal buffer
+- support for time-series data extraction for multiple time slices.
-- automatic extraction of retrieved data into ready-made dataframes for ML training
+- automatic extraction of retrieved data into ready-made dataframes for ML training.
-- automatic generation of ready-made aligned maps and data for ML prediction models
+- automatic generation of ready-made aligned maps in GeoTiff format.
-- visualisation of downloaded and aligned maps
+- preview of downloaded and aligned maps.
-- support for saving and loading settings via interactive widgets
+- support for saving and loading settings via interactive widgets.
-- with connectivity support to the Google Earth Engine API, perform petabyte-scale operations which include temporal cloud/shadow masking and automatic calculation of spectral indices
+- with connectivity support to the Google Earth Engine API, perform petabyte-scale operations which include temporal cloud/shadow masking and automatic calculation of spectral indices.
+- example notebooks and use-cases are provided for the user to get started.

 For more features, please see the [API reference documentation](https://sydney-informatics-hub.github.io/geodata-harvester/API/geodata_harvester/index.html).